jina-ai/docs/chapters/logging.rst

      - FluentD then will have its own configuration to forward the messages according to its own syntax

-Logging configuration in Action
+Logging Configuration in Action
 --------------------------------------

-Jina logging can be configured in YAML file.
+Jina logging can be configured in a YAML file.

 .. highlight:: python
 .. code-block:: python